bitgamma/gradusnik/README.md

 Gradusnik is just above 9k when compiled with xc8 (Pro) for the PIC18F14K50 and includes the OSNP-stack, the MRF24J40 driver and the device-specific logic.
 Nonetheless, the entire OSNP protocol is implemented, including security.

-You can use this project as basis to create your own OSNP-based device, performing other functions other than sensing temperature.
+You can use this project as basis to create your own OSNP-based device, performing other functions, than sensing temperature.

 ## Schematics